rosedj1/CMSOfficeHours/Programming/ROOT/Histograms.md

 # Access the coordinates of the edges of the statsbox.
-statsbox.GetX1NDC()  # Return the x-val of box left edge, as a fraction of canvas width. statsbox.SetX2NDC(0.7)  # Set the x-val of box left edge, as a fraction of canvas width. statsbox.SetY1NDC(0.8)  # Set the y-val of box bottom edge, as a fraction of canvas height. statsbox.GetY2NDC()  # Return the y-val of box top edge, as a fraction of canvas height.
+statsbox.GetX1NDC()  # Return the x-val of box left edge, as a fraction of canvas width. statsbox.SetX2NDC(0.7)  # Set the x-val of box right edge, as a fraction of canvas width. statsbox.SetY1NDC(0.8)  # Set the y-val of box bottom edge, as a fraction of canvas height. statsbox.GetY2NDC()  # Return the y-val of box top edge, as a fraction of canvas height.
 # Alternatively you can use the x-axis and y-axis values as a reference,